A Combinatorial Approach to Nonlocality and Contextuality: Quantum models

-We conclude this section by discussing the formulation of `state-independent' proof of the Kochen-Specker theorem like~\cite{Cab1,simplest} in our formalism.
-A scenario $H_{\mathrm{KS}}$ provides a proof of the Kochen-Specker theorem as soon as $\mathcal{C}=\emptyset$, although $\mathcal{Q}(H_{\mathrm{KS}})\neq\emptyset$; see Figure~\ref{CKSfig} for an example.
+We conclude this section by discussing the formulation of `state-independent' proof of the Kochen--Specker theorem like~\cite{Cab1,simplest} in our formalism.
+A scenario $H_{\mathrm{KS}}$ provides a proof of the Kochen--Specker theorem as soon as $\mathcal{C}=\emptyset$, although $\mathcal{Q}(H_{\mathrm{KS}})\neq\emptyset$; see Figure~\ref{CKSfig} for an example.